-If there is any sort of downtime during the reception, then typically we use this time to sneak away with the two of you for some quick night or sunset shots (depending on the time of year your wedding takes place).
+If there is any sort of downtime during the reception, then sometimes we use this time to sneak away with the two of you for some quick night or sunset shots (depending on the time of year your wedding takes place).
 If this is something that’s really important to you, then we recommend discussing it with us before the big day so we can work that into your reception timeline.
-It may require 15-20 minutes depending on where we go for those night shots, but in the end you’ll be over the moon happy with the end result!
+It may require 15-20 minutes depending on where we go for those night shots, but in the end you’ll be thrilled with the end result!

 Extended Family + Large Groups

-Because the “Family Formal” portion of the day is typically reserved for the people you consider to be part of your “immediate” family, we always suggest photographing larger groups of extended family members during your reception.
+Because the “Family Formal” portion of the day is typically reserved for the people you consider to be part of your “immediate” family, we sometimes suggest photographing larger groups of extended family members during your reception (if it can’t be done immediately after the ceremony).
 If you mention to your band leader and/or DJ that you’d like to photograph some larger groups, they can help announce those family members and friends by their table number!